-This post covers a letter for a water damage claim.
+This post covers a letter for water damage claim.

 Repairing damage from flooding and rising waters can cost you tens of thousands of dollars.

 As insured homeowners, you must desire to file a claim to your insurance company to compensate you.

 Don’t worry, here I will guide you through everything you need to know about taking your water damage claim to your insurance company- from drafting your claim to getting compensation.

 Here you will learn;